Most people prefer to paint their house bright and beautifully these days.

-Emulsion increases the shine and glossiness of the walls and also suitable for the woodwork.
+Emulsion increases the shine and glossiness of the walls and is also suitable for woodwork when sealed with proper varnish.

 The most appealing feature is that they are washable, and stains can be removed easily from them.
 These are easy to maintain as well.

-The emulsion is always a better option for those who are allergic to the paint odor.
+The emulsion is always a better option for those allergic to paint primer odor and fumes.

-Also, the color of the emulsion does not fade with time and they stay longer as compared to the paints.
+Also, the color of the emulsion does not fade with time, and they stay longer compared to the paints.

-However, the emulsion is expensive than the paints.
-They need to have a proper primer and quoting on the walls before the application.
+However, the emulsion is more expensive than the paints.
+Before the application, they need to have a proper primer and quoting on the walls.

 So, What to Choose between Emulsion and Paint?

 You can find different types of paint available in the market.

 And these can be selected according to the surface you are painting on, the kind of finish you want, and the level of satisfaction you want to hit.